List of Premier Volleyball League conferences: Types of conferences

-As of the 2025 Invitational Conference, the PVL has held 21 conferences over eight seasons.

 Active tournaments

 All-Filipino Conference

 The All-Filipino Conference was first held in 2017.
 In this conference, only professional players with Filipino citizenship can compete.
 Known as the Open Conference from 2017 to 2022, it was originally catered to a hybrid of corporate-backed amateurs and collegiate squads when the league had not yet garnered its professional status.
-It has been held nine times as of the 2024–25 season.

 Reinforced Conference

 The Reinforced Conference was first held in 2017.
 It is an import-laden conference where teams can hire foreign reinforcement(s).
-It has been held five times as of the 2024 season.

 Invitational Conference

 The Invitational Conference was first held in 2022.
 In this conference, foreign-based guest teams are invited to play in a short tournament against the local teams.
-It has been held four times as of the 2024–25 season.

 Defunct tournaments

 Collegiate Conference

 The Collegiate Conference was held from 2017 to 2019.
 This conference featured collegiate teams from various associations.
 Due to the PVL's professionalization, this conference can no longer be held and is succeeded by the revival of the V-League.
 It was held three times during its lifetime.